How to Make Video Denoise After Effects Perfectly in 2023

 2. Denoise video After Effects using ABSoft Neat Video

 ABSoft Neat Video Pro is a video filter designed to reduce visible noise and grain in digital video footage.
-It supports a wide range of host applications, including denoiser After Effects, Adobe Premiere Pro, Apple Final Cut Pro, Sony Vegas Pro, and Pinnacle Studio.
+It supports a wide range of host applications, including After Effects denoiser, Adobe Premiere Pro, Apple Final Cut Pro, Sony Vegas Pro, and Pinnacle Studio.

 One of the key features of Neat Video Pro is its ability to work in 8-bit, 16-bit, and 32-bit float color space in After Effects, which enables fast and efficient noise reduction.
 The tool is also able to handle very fine grain really well without blurring the detail, and it's an impressive tool.